yaji-wang/swatplus_modflow_rt3d/README.md

 ## steps
 1. Load compiler (feel free to replace with your own)
-2. COnfigure the project with CMake
+2. Configure the project with CMake
 3. Build with CMake

 ```bash